Dtor-Project/Dtor/README.md

 Use port `9050` instead of `9150` if you installed Tor as a standalone daemon.
 For more information, check out [ANONYMITY_NETWORKS](https://github.com/Dtor-Project/dtor/blob/master/ANONYMITY_NETWORKS.md).

-## Donating to Dtor District Project
+## Donating to the Dtor Project

 Developers are volunteers doing this mostly for shits and giggles.
-If you would like to support our shenanigans and stimulant addictions, please consider donating
+If you would like to support our shenanigans, please consider donating

 Donations may also be sent to: